pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ### Protocol Buffers (Protobuf)

 Protocol Buffers (Protobuf) is a language-neutral, platform-neutral mechanism for serializing structured data.
 While Protobuf itself does not have a built-in concept of errors, the `@raises` and `@handles` decorators can be used to model and document errors in TypeSpec, which can then be translated into Protobuf-compatible patterns.
 Different patterns for communicating errors in Protobuf can be expressed using additional TypeSpec decorators.

 #### Using `@raises` with Protobuf

 The `@raises` decorator can be used to specify errors that may occur when accessing a property.
 These errors can be represented in Protobuf by defining separate message types for each error and including them in a `oneof` field in the response message.

-To implement this, the Protobuf emitter could take advantage of the [TypeSpec compiler support](#compiler-support-for-propagating-errors-to-operations) to propagate errors from model properties to the [operation](#operation)'s [return type](#return-type).
+To implement this, the Protobuf emitter could take advantage of [TypeSpec compiler support](#compiler-support-for-propagating-errors-to-operations) to propagate errors from model properties to the [operation](#operation)'s [return type](#return-type).

 For example: